 Category Archives: Castorimorpha

-Tooth-digging has convergently evolved multiple times among unrelated clades of fossorial rodents throughout the history of the cenozoic.
-Contrary to the mole-like digging in which the forelimbs act as shovels, tooth-diggers possess unspecialized, relatively small feet, all the digging is done by the one pair of incisors and the head.
+Tooth-digging has convergently evolved multiple times among unrelated clades of fossorial rodents throughout the history of the Cenozoic.
+Contrary to the mole-like digging in which the forelimbs act as shovels, tooth and head digging forms possess unspecialized, relatively small feet, most of the digging is done by the one pair of incisors and the head.
 One clade of these animals is the Spalacinae.

 Based on almost identical shape of the mandible, Rhizospalax was once thought to be a spalacid, but detailed examination of its skull and dentition showed that it was of the sciuromorphous, castoroid type.
 It possessed a large P4, which when present in muroids, is definitely smaller than M1 (spalacids are muroids).
 The dentition of Rhizospalax was therefore 1.0.1.2/1.0.1.2 (last premolar substituted the first molar – P4, M1, M2) unlike a typical muroid which has only three true molars.
 Moreover, its molar pattern is less complex as in muroidea, indicating a different ancestry.
 Another trait that links this taxon to castorids is the shape and position of the infraorbital canal.